OSC/ood-documentation/source/installation/resource-manager/coder.rst

 Coder
 ==========

-The Coder adapter allows launching virtual machines from Open OnDemand using Coder as a middleman.
-Coder is an open-source project that allows users to create and control developer workspaces on their preferred clouds and servers via GUI, CLI and API.
-The latter is used here.
-Currently OpenStack is supported as a cloud provider.
+The Coder adapter enables launching virtual machines from Open OnDemand using Coder as a middleware solution.
+Coder is an open-source platform that allows users to create and manage developer workspaces by executing Terraform/OpenTofu code, serving as a bridge between Open OnDemand and cloud providers.
+Currently, OpenStack is the supported cloud provider.

 A YAML cluster configuration file for a Coder is defined by: